rosin-project/rxros2/README.md

 ## Example 1: A Keyboard Publisher

-The following example is a full implementation of a keyboard publisher that takes input from a Linux block device and publishes the low-level keyboard events to a ROS topic '/keyboard'.
-For more information see [rxros2_examples](https://github.com/rosin-project/rxros2_examples).
+The following example is a full implementation of a keyboard publisher that takes input from a Linux block device and publishes the low-level keyboard events to a ROS2 topic '/keyboard'.

 ```cpp
 #include <rxros/rxros2.h>